dreww/help.github.com/_posts/2008-01-03-fork-a-repo.markdown

 ##<span class="step">Lastly:</span> Celebrate

-You have now created forked a repo.
+You have now forked a repo.
 What do you want to do next?

 <ol class="next-steps">
 <li><a href="/set-up-git-redirect/">Set Up Git</a></li>